suhasks96/quiz-prep/QUIZ_PREP_Financial_Markets_Fundamentals.md

 ---

 **REMEMBER**: Indian stock markets follow free-float market capitalization methodology for index construction.
-NSE's Nifty 50 and BSE's Sensex 30 are the primary benchmarks.
-Settlement happens on T+2 basis for equity trades.
+NSE's (National Stock Exchange) Nifty 50 and BSE's (Bombay Stock Exchange) Sensex 30 are the primary benchmarks.
+Settlement happens on T+2 (Trade plus 2 days) basis for equity trades.
 Order types determine execution priority and price control.
 Understanding these comparisons is crucial for market operations and professional trading.

-**EXAM FOCUS**: Master the differences between Nifty and Sensex, understand order types and their applications, know the T+2 settlement process, and be able to calculate market cap and index weights.
+**EXAM FOCUS**: Master the differences between Nifty and Sensex, understand order types and their applications, know the T+2 (Trade plus 2 days) settlement process, and be able to calculate market cap and index weights.
 Comparison questions are common in certification exams.

 ---
 *Markets • Indices • Trading • Settlement*